-Kristen is the administrative assistant for the Center for the Evaluation of Value and Risk in Health.
-Her role consists of logistical support for multiple meetings, seminars, conferences and staff travel.
-Kristen received her BS at Anna Maria College and has four years of professional experience in the Healthcare industry.
+Kristen is the Business Development and Communications Manager for the Center for the Evaluation of Value and Risk in Health.
+Her role consists of research and project assistance as well as logistical support for multiple meetings, seminars, conferences and staff travel.
+Kristen received her BS at Anna Maria College and has over six years of professional experience in the healthcare industry.